Teens found guilty of murdering Keon Lincoln

 The trial heard Keon was murdered outside his home in a "short and brutal" attack.

-He was repeatedly stabbed by a group who got out of a stolen car and chased him, before being shot in the stomach as he lay on the ground, the court was told.
+He was repeatedly stabbed by a group who got out of a stolen car and chased him before shooting him in the stomach as he lay on the ground, the court was told.

-The five-week trial heard Keon suffered eight sharp force injuries and a fatal injury to his abdomen from one of two gunshots.
+The five-week trial heard Keon suffered eight sharp-force injuries and a fatal injury to his abdomen from one of two gunshots fired in what was described as a 30-second gang attack.

 At the start of the proceedings, prosecutor Michael Burrows QC said a Ford S-Max, which had a false registration plate, was used by those who attacked Keon.